MARK 6:7

 When Jesus sent the apostles, He sent them out “by two and two.”
 There is

 strength in numbers.
 Jesus did not mean for us to be alone.
-He meant for us to be
+He meant for us to

-benefiting from the others’ gifts than we can ever do alone.
+each benefiting from the others’ gifts than we can ever do alone.
 We need each

 other.
 Believers in Christ are supposed to be able to work together, if they

 have been called by the Lord to a common work.
-Oh the shame of the unspiritual
+Oh, the shame of the unspiritual

 divisions that have ripped through Christianity over the centuries!
 Jesus said,